-- 4.(1) The legal year shall begin on the first day of the Michaelmas sittings. - (2) There shall be three sittings in each year, that is to say - - (a) the Michaelmas sittings, which shall begin on 1st October and end on 20th December; - (b) the Hilary sittings, which shall begin on 7th January and end on the Saturday before Good Friday; - (c) the Trinity sittings, which shall begin on the second Monday after Easter Sunday and end on 30th June.
+- 4.(1) The legal year shall begin on the first day of the Michaelmas sittings. - (2) There shall be three sittings in each year, that is to say- - (a) the Michaelmas sittings, which shall begin on the second Monday of September and end on 20th December; - (b) the Hilary sittings, which shall begin on 7th January and end on the Saturday before Good Friday; - (c) the Trinity sittings, which shall begin on the second Monday after Easter Sunday and end on the second Monday of June.